 Also a lot of food downtown doesn’t even care about Oakland at all.
-They pop up Monday through Friday durring work hours, serv the San Franciscoans who BART in and work downtown Oakland, then go home after work closing eveyr food join and store around and they do not return on weekends.
+The stores pop up Monday through Friday during work hours, serve the 925’ers who BART in and work in or around downtown Oakland, then they close and go home after work and they do not return on weekends.
 How could you support them?

 Whole Foods is too expensive!